Eagle's Store: Design

 The original Eagle's Store, built by Eagle and Stuart, was a 12 ft by 12 ft structure with a false front.
 Eagle enlarged the store in 1913 and then had it razed in 1927 to build the three-story structure that stands today.

 The current structure, begun in 1927 and completed in 1930, was designed by Bozeman architect Fred F. Willson, who also designed the Coca-Cola bottling plant that is part of the Bozeman Brewery Historic District.
-Willson donated his services to the project in order to promote the Western Rustic architectural style.
-The design was similar to that of Old Faithful Inn in Yellowstone Park, which utilizes National Park Service rustic style, of which exposed logs are a key element.
+Willson donated his services to the project to promote the Western Rustic architectural style.
+The design was similar to Old Faithful Inn in Yellowstone Park, which utilizes the National Park Service rustic style, of which exposed logs are a key element.
 Willson set fir logs measuring 18 ft to 36 ft long into a base of rhyolite and concrete.
 Buttresses were made of basalt.

 Family business

 All 10 of the children of Sam Eagle (1881–1950) and his wife, Ida Christine Carlson (1883–1962), worked in the store as children, as have many other descendants and relatives.
 Now in its fourth generation of ownership.
 Many family members are avid skiers, including Heather McPhie, a great-granddaughter of Sam and Ida, who competed in the 2010 Winter Olympics in Vancouver.
-The family has set up its own charitable foundation, which benefits people with disabilities, education, and youth programs.
+The family has set up a charitable foundation, which benefits people with disabilities, education, and youth programs.